MicrosoftDocs/entra-docs/docs/identity-platform/scenario-desktop-acquire-token-username-password.md

 The username and password flow also has the following constraints:

 - The username and password flow isn't compatible with Conditional Access and multi-factor authentication.
 If your app runs in a Microsoft Entra tenant where the admin requires multi-factor authentication, like most organizations do, you can't use this flow.
-- It only works only for work and school accounts, not personal Microsoft Accounts.
+- It only works for work and school accounts, not personal Microsoft Accounts.
 - The flow is available on .NET desktop and .NET Core, but not on UWP.

 Using a username and password is useful in some cases, such as DevOps scenarios.
 However, if you want to use a username and password in interactive scenarios where you provide your own UI, consider moving away from it.

-The preferred flow for acquiring a token silently on Windows is using the [Windows authentication broker](wam.md).
-Alternatively, developers can also use the [Device code flow](../desktop-mobile/device-code-flow.md) on devices without access to the web browser.
+The preferred flow for acquiring a token silently on Windows is using the [Windows authentication broker](/scenario-desktop-acquire-token-wam.md).
+Alternatively, developers can also use the [Device code flow](/msal/dotnet/desktop-mobile/device-code-flow.md) on devices without access to the web browser.

-## B2C specifics

-For more information, see [Resource Owner Password Credentials (ROPC) with B2C](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/AAD-B2C-specifics#resource-owner-password-credentials-ropc-with-b2c).
+If you're building a desktop application that signs in users with social identities using the Resource Owner Password Credentials (ROPC) flow, see [how to sign in users with social identities by using Azure AD B2C](/msal/dotnet/acquiring-tokens/desktop-mobile/social-identities)

-## Use it
+## Use the ROPC flow

 # [.NET](#tab/dotnet)